-With imminent revivals of Broadway’s third and fourth longest-running musicals, it seems inevitable that someone would revive the longest-running musical in the history of the world.
+With imminent revivals of Broadway’s third and fourth longest-running musicals (“Les Miserables” and “A Chorus Line,” respectively) — while Nos.
+1, 6, 7, 9 and 10 continue their runs — it seems inevitable that someone would revive the longest-running musical in the history of the world.
 After a mere 4½ years, the 1960 Off Broadway hit “The Fantasticks” has returned in a close re-creation that happily replicates the original’s charms.

 Back in a long-ago time, “The Fantasticks” enchanted audiences with the simplest of materials: a small platform, two benches, two trunks, three painted bedsheet-sized curtains, a piano and the ever-present harp.
 Lyricist-librettist Tom Jones wove a spell with his featherlight romance of a moonstruck girl and the boy next door, their meddling horticultural fathers and a dashing stranger.
 The lightness was all an illusion, as was the stagecraft; to quote Jones, “What at night seems oh so scenic, may be cynic in the light.”
 But musicals — especially low-budget, no-frills affairs produced in out-of-the-way theaters — rise or fall on the songs.